 Not only are there consequences to you as a borrower, but your cosigner could face consequences if your account is delinquent.
 Your account status is reported to the major credit bureaus, impacting your credit score.
 Plus, your loan balance could increase as lenders add late fees to your student loan accounts.

 How long does it take for loans to go into default?
 That depends on the type of loan you have.

 - If you have a Direct Loan or a FFELP (Federal Student Aid): Your loan will default when it reaches 270 days delinquent.

 - If you have a Health Education Assistance Loan (HEAL): Your loan will default when it reaches 120 days delinquent.

 - If you have a private loan: The terms vary, so check your promissory note.

-It can sometimes be confusing to sort through your Navient late fees and bring your account current.
+Sorting through your Navient late fees to bring your account current can be confusing.
 In fact, the servicer is engaged in a lawsuit that’s currently winding its way through the courts, alleging Navient has misrepresented its late fees in the past.

 How to get Navient off your credit report?
 Sometimes, the only thing that works is time:

 Typically, a late payment lingers on your report for seven years.
 However, if you’re caught up, Navient should no longer be reporting your payment as late.
 If it’s still doing that, correct them by initiating a credit dispute.
 Here’s how to get started with a credit dispute if the company is still reporting your loans as late.

 1. Collect your documentation